ahmad-ra/networkit/README.md

 adding native windows support for NetworKit without the need for a virtual machine or WSL which may produce additional hassle

 ##
-[NetworKit][networkit] is an open-source tool suite for high-performance network analysis.
+NetworKit is an open-source tool suite for high-performance network analysis.
 Its aim is to provide tools for the analysis of large networks in the size range from thousands to billions of edges.
 For this purpose, it implements efficient graph algorithms, many of them parallel to